+Now let me talk about the monetary policy.
 Slide 4 compares policy interest rates in major economies.
-You can see that Japan's policy rate in red declined during the 1990s as the Bank of Japan responded to the aftermath of Japan's home-grown financial crisis.
-The policy rate reached zero lower bound as early as around the turn of the century, way ahead of other central banks that later faced the same problem.
-It is for this reason that the Bank of Japan had to embark on an unconventional monetary policy a decade earlier than its peers.
-When the Global Financial Crisis broke out, the situation became even more acute for the Bank of Japan, because unlike other major central banks that had room for policy rate cuts, margin for further rate cuts was almost exhausted.
-The Bank had no option but to revert to an unconventional policy.
+You can see that Japan's policy rate in red had declined during the 1990s as the Bank of Japan responded to Japan's home-grown financial crisis.
+The policy rate had reached zero lower bound as early as around the turn of the century, way ahead of other central banks faced the same problem.
+It is for this reason that the Bank of Japan had to embark on unconventional monetary policies a decade earlier than the peers.
+When the Global Financial Crisis broke out, the situation became even more acute for the Bank of Japan, because unlike other major central banks that had room for policy rate cuts, the Bank had only limited scope for policy rate reduction.
+That is why the Bank had to revert to the unconventional policies.